digiArchitect/ImagePrGroupWork/readme.md

 # create an image of a darkened foo, under the name "darkfoo"
 brighten -50 foo darkfoo

+# create an image of a foo with a sepia filter, under the name "sepiafoo"
+sepia foo sepiafoo

+# create an image of a foo with a greyscale filter, under the name "greyfoo"
+greyscale foo greyfoo

+# create an image of a sharpened foo, under the name "sharpfoo"
+sharpen foo sharpfoo

+#create an image of a blurred foo, under the name "blurfoo"
+blur foo blurfoo

 # save redfoo to the res folder under the file name mangoes-red.png
 save res/mangoes-red.png redfoo